Napoleon XIV: Later career

-In his later years, Samuels worked as a singer and agent who booked various performers in the Delaware Valley.
-In 1984, he founded the Jerry Samuels Agency, and later operated it with his second wife, Bobbie.
+In his later years, Samuels worked as a singer and agent who booked various performers in the Philadelphia metropolitan area.
+In 1984, he founded the Jerry Samuels Agency, and later operated it with his second wife, Bobbie Simon.
 They retired in 2021.

 In February 2022, Needlejuice Records teased the release of "an album that's 50 years old".
 The following year, they confirmed that it was Samuels' long-lost second studio album, For God's Sake, Stop the Feces!
-The first disc of the album, recorded between April 1968 and December 1970, was rejected by Warner Bros. for its macabre content.
-Particularly controversial were tracks like "Rape", which provides a graphic account of a sexual assault, and "The Note", which portrays a man writing a suicide note.
-The second disc of the album features previously unreleased demos recorded by Samuels after 1970.
-These include "In the Shelter of Your Arms", which had been a top-20 hit for Sammy Davis Jr. in 1964, and "Bobbie's Song", a tribute to Samuels' second wife.
-For God's Sake, Stop the Feces! was released on April 20, 2023, one month after Samuels' death.
+The first disc of the album, recorded between April 1968 and December 1970, was rejected by Warner Bros. for its subject matter.
+Particularly controversial were tracks like "Rape", a graphic description of a sexual assault, and "The Note", a portrayal of a man writing a suicide note.
+The second disc is a collection of previously unreleased demos recorded by Samuels after 1970.
+These include "In the Shelter of Your Arms", which had been a top-20 hit for Sammy Davis Jr. in 1964, and "Bobbie's Song", a tribute to Samuels' wife.
+For God's Sake, Stop the Feces! was released on April 20, 2023, one month after Samuels' death and nearly 57 years after They're Coming to Take Me Away, Ha-Haaa!, marking the second-longest gap between studio albums in history.